 shutdown -c

-: Cancels a scheduled shutdown (also broadcasts cancellation).
+: Cancels a scheduled shutdown and broadcasts cancellation.

 reboot